Ammar1sa/PPPoE_and_Hotspot-Management-System/README.md

 👨‍💻 Development

-Built with ❤️ for Kenyan ISPs with proper Nairobi timezone handling and integrated M-Pesa, WhatsApp, and SMS services.
+Built with ❤️ for Kenyan ISPs with Nairobi timezone handling and integrated M-Pesa, WhatsApp, and SMS services.

 Critical Note: Always use formatEAT() and toEAT() functions when displaying dates.
 Never display raw UTC dates from the database.